Lin-Sinorodin/OrientedBoundingBox/README.md

 * 17/10/2021 (Lin): Write script for downloading DODAv1.0 dataset.
 * 18/10/2021 (Lin): Create a Pytorch `Dataset` and `DataLoader` for DOTA dataset.
 * 18/10/2021 (Lin): Add sample data and obb visualization for the data.
-* 21/10/2021 (Lin): Add YOLOv5 for Backbone and Neck feature extraction
+* 21/10/2021 (Lin): Add YOLOv5 for Backbone and Neck feature extraction.
+* 22/10/2021 (Lin): Add code for 2d Gaussian for rotated bbox.
+* 22/10/2021 (Lin): Implement OLA from _'A General Gaussian Heatmap Labeling for Arbitrary-Oriented Object Detection'_ paper.

 </details>